oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 ## Turf War Strategies

 ### Use "stakeholders" to solve problems for you
-* They work, too, and have contacts.
+* They work, too, and have contacts & deep knowledge
-* They can help you avoid feature creep (by delegation).
+* They can help you avoid feature creep (farm out work/features)

 ### Keep focus on what you actually want to achieve
 * May have to sacrifice total vision to reach most important goal
-* Adjust scope of content to remain firm about digital outcomes and structures
+* Adjust scope of content to remain firm about digital outcomes & infrastructures
 * Stay patient!

 ---